Download individual maps as PDFs:

 2010 | 2011 | 2012 | 2013 | 2014 | 2015 | 2016 ‖ all maps (.zip)

-- The geographic spread and frequency of attacks of militant Islamist groups in Africa has expanded steadily since 2010, with a peak in 2015.
+- The geographic spread and frequency of violent events linked to militant Islamist groups in Africa has expanded steadily since 2010, with a peak in 2015.
 Eight African countries now regularly face attacks by an assortment of militant Islamist groups.

 - Militant Islamist group activity in Africa dropped in 2016 from the previous year.
 With the exception of al Shabaab, fatalities related to each militant Islamist group declined as well, with those linked to Boko Haram dropping the most (from 11,519 in 2015 to 3,455 in 2016).